Skip to main content

 About Patagonia

-Patagonia National Park (Parque Nacional Patagonia) covers approximately 300,000 hectares in Chile's Aysén Region, in the heart of Chilean Patagonia.
-The park was formally designated in 2018, incorporating the former Cochrane-Lago Cochrane National Reserve and the lands donated by Tompkins Conservation from the former Chacabuco Valley cattle estancia.
+Patagonia National Park (Parque Nacional Patagonia) covers approximately 260,000 hectares in Chile's Aysén Region, in the heart of Chilean Patagonia.
+[1]) The park was formally designated on January 29, 2018, incorporating the former Cochrane-Lago Cochrane National Reserve and the 70,600-hectare Estancia Valle Chacabuco donated by Tompkins Conservation.
 It borders Argentina's Patagonia Park to the east.
 The park encompasses sweeping Patagonian steppe, glacial lakes, turbulent rivers, mountain ranges, and forests of lenga beech.
-The creation of Patagonia National Park was one of the largest private land donations for conservation in history.
-Its creation catalyzed the establishment of Chile's Route of Parks, a 2,800-km network of 17 national parks through Chilean Patagonia.
+The creation of Patagonia National Park was one of the largest private land donations for conservation in history and catalyzed the establishment of Chile's Route of Parks, a 2,800-km network of 17 national parks through Chilean Patagonia.
+[2]

 Wildlife Ecosystems

 After decades of cattle ranching, wildlife is recovering dramatically in the park.
 Pumas are the apex predator and are seen with unusual frequency — Patagonia National Park has become one of the best places in the world to observe wild pumas.
-Huemul (South Andean deer), an endangered species and Chile's national animal, inhabit the forests and shrublands.
-Guanacos are abundant on the steppe.
-Culpeo foxes, skunks, and armadillos are common.
-Condors soar above the valleys.
-The Río Cochrane and other rivers host South American river otters.
-Bird diversity includes the magellanic woodpecker, flamingos at Lago Cochrane, and numerous raptors.
+[1] Huemul (South Andean deer), an endangered species and symbol on Chile's national coat of arms, inhabit the forests and shrublands, with approximately 10% of the global population estimated to reside in the park area — the global population numbers fewer than 2,000.
+[2]) Guanacos are abundant on the steppe.
+Culpeo foxes, Andean condors, and South American river otters are regularly observed.
 Livestock have been removed, allowing native grassland species to recover.

 Flora Ecosystems